George Wittet: Biography

 Wittet arrived in India in 1904 and became an assistant to John Begg, then Consulting Architect to Mumbai.
-The two men were responsible for the evolution and subsequent popularity of the Indo-Saracenic Style of architecture.
+The two men played a large part in the development and popularization of Indo-Saracenic architecture, based on careful study of Indian models.

 On 12 May 1917, Wittet, by then Consulting Architect to the Government of Mumbai, was unanimously elected as the first President of The Indian Institute of Architects.

 Wittet designed some of Mumbai's best known landmarks: the Chhatrapati Shivaji Maharaj Vastu Saghralaya, the Gateway of India, the Institute of Science, the Small Causes Court at Dhobitalao, the Wadia Maternity Hospital, Bombay House, the King Edward Memorial Hospital, the Grand Hotel and other buildings at the Ballard Estate, by the Mumbai Docks.

 In Karachi, he designed the Karachi Port Trust (KPT) building.

-With John Begg he developed and popularised the Indo-Saracenic style in architecture.

 He died of acute dysentery in Mumbai in 1926, and is buried in the Sewri cemetery.